-Through the Panorama module, Traverse displays a graphical representation of the devices in your network that are being monitored, including the status of the devices and the dependency relationships between them.
+Through the Panorama module, Traverse displays a graphical representation of network topology and the devices in your network that are being monitored, including the status of the devices and the dependency relationships between them.
+The Panorama view is supported on mobile devices like phones and tablets.

 Panorama offers four different topology layouts, flexible display filters, pan and zoom functionality, the ability to configure and save custom views, and the ability to add or remove device dependencies.
+From any Panorama view you can drill down and work with the specific device and the tests deployed on that device.

-For detailed information about device dependencies (the relationships between devices) see Device Dependency (page 105).
+Traverse discovers network topology using a variety of protocols such as CDP, ARP, routing tables, etc. Traverse uses these topology dependencies for suppressing downstream alarms, root cause analysis, etc. For detailed information about device dependencies (the relationships between devices) see Device Dependency (page 174).